Let’s start a conversation.

 Clients & Industries

 I help organisations and communities use design to solve complex problems and to apply design thinking in an holistic, sustainable and human way.
 Clients include NESTA, NHS England, BBC, Samsung, UnitedHealth, Fedex and Transport for London.
-I continue to work internationally to understand and improve the lives of individuals through health, finance, transport, digital technology, education, the environment and social services.
+I continue to work internationally to understand and improve the lives of individuals and communities through health, finance, transport, digital technology, education, the environment and social services.

 Studying, Writing & Speaking

 I am a visiting tutor at the world’s #1 Postgraduate Art & Design University, the Royal College of Art, and the University of London.
 I studied Design at Goldsmiths, University of London whilst working as a UX designer at Imagination.
 I also enjoy speaking at conferences such as Service Design in Government and working with educational institutions such as Stanford University and Portland State.
 My writing has featured in publications such as Touchpoint – The Service Design Journal, Design Transitions (a book focused on the shifts in the understanding and application of design within and outside of the design industry) and NESTA’s website.

 I have been running my own limited company from London for the past 4 years, and as part of the Nesta Creative Enterprise Programme, am helping other new enterprises to set up for success.
 In 2010 I helped establish the social enterprise Union Cycle Works, volunteering my time and making beautiful bespoke bikes whilst helping disadvantaged people learn new skills (I love bikes, and once rode one solo from Canada to Mexico).
 I also volunteer as a UK Athletics-qualified run leader at Goodgym – a social enterprise I formerly mentored on behalf of Nesta that keeps people fit by doing good for local communities and isolated older people.